-Gilead has signed agreements with eight Indian companies to manufacture generic hepatitis C medicines for 91 developing countries

-There are nearly

-100 million people

-living with hepatitis C in these developing

-countries

-Gilead is also working to expand access to its hepatitis medicines through tiered pricing in developing countries, differential pricing for public and private markets and partnerships with national governments
+Gilead has signed an agreement with seven Indian companies to manufacture generic hepatitis C medicines for 91 developing countries There are more than 100 million people living with hepatitis C in these developing countries Gilead is also working to expand access to its hepatitis medicines through tiered pricing in developing countries, differential pricing for public and private markets and partnerships with national governments

 Since 2003, Gilead has been working in partnership with governments, healthcare systems, providers and public health entities to make its HIV and hepatitis B medicines available worldwide.
-Currently, seven million people living with HIV in developing countries are accessing Gilead's antiretroviral medicines through these efforts.
+Currently, six million people living with HIV in developing countries are accessing Gilead's antiretroviral medicines through these efforts.
 Gilead is now working to help ensure broad access to its hepatitis C medicines in developing countries.

-Gilead has signed agreements with 11 India-based generic pharmaceutical manufacturers to develop sofosbuvir, the single tablet regimen of ledipasvir/sofosbuvir and future rights to the investigational single tablet regimen of sofosbuvir/GS-5816 for distribution in 91 developing countries.
+In September 2014, Gilead signed an agreement with seven India-based generic pharmaceutical manufacturers to develop sofosbuvir and the single tablet regimen of ledipasvir/sofosbuvir for distribution in 91 developing countries.